teacurran/sarah-terrence/st/the-house/index.md

 We are currently living in a 200 year old farmhouse in Groton, Vermont.
 Terrence began looking at properties the summer of 2020, and on January 6th, 2021 closed on this property in Vermont.

 The brick house was built by Robert Taisey in 1840, the barn shortly thereafter.
-The White House was built by Robert Taisey’s son George in 1880s.
+The White House was built by Robert Taisey’s son George in 1881.

 We’ve made ourselves quite cozy in the brick house.
-There are a few big projects (modernizing the kitchen, refreshing the bathrooms and also infrastructure work like electric/plumbing and basement cleanout.
+There are a few big projects (modernizing the kitchen, refreshing the bathrooms and also infrastructure work like electric/plumbing and basement clean-out.

 The barn and white house will require some structural work, with the White House needing major interior renovation (been abandoned for quite some time).